Chris Bosh: Comeback attempts and retirement (2016–2019)

 Bosh was initially optimistic about a return to the Heat for the 2016–17 season, and the organization had become increasingly hopeful that he would be cleared for camp.
 Those hopes quickly faded due to Bosh's continued issues with blood clotting.
 In September 2016, Bosh failed his physical exam and was not cleared by the team to participate in training camp.
 On September 26, 2016, Heat president Pat Riley said that the team viewed Bosh's career with the team as over.
 In May 2017, Bosh and the Heat reportedly reached a unique agreement in which Bosh would be paid his full salary for the 2017–18 season but that salary would not be counted against Miami's salary cap.
-Miami also recouped more than 50% of Bosh's paid-out 2016-17 salary through an insurance claim.
+Miami also recouped more than 50% of Bosh's paid-out 2016–17 salary through an insurance claim.

 On June 2, 2017, the NBA ruled that Bosh's blood clotting issues were a career-ending illness, meaning the Heat would be allowed to remove his contract from their salary cap once they officially released him.
 Two days later, the Heat announced that they had waived Bosh, ending his seven-year stint with the organization.
-Following Bosh's release, Heat President Pat Riley said, "The number '1' will never be worn by another player and we can't wait to someday hang his jersey in the rafters."
+Following Bosh's release, Pat Riley said, "The number '1' will never be worn by another player and we can't wait to someday hang his jersey in the rafters."
 In February 2018, Bosh declared himself on the comeback trail, having refused to rule out a return to the NBA.

-Retirement

 On February 12, 2019, Bosh announced that he was no longer pursuing his NBA career and that he planned to retire from the NBA when his jersey was retired by the Heat.
-The Heat retired Bosh's No. 1 jersey on March 26, 2019, before a regular season game against the Orlando Magic.
+A month later, on March 26, the Heat retired Bosh's No. 1 jersey before a regular season game against the Orlando Magic.
 In 2024, Bosh played in Goran Dragić's Farewell Game in Ljubljana, Slovenia.